-In the workplace, we tend to prize people who are able to make snappy decisions.
-But the reality is, while this is a good trait to have when it comes to emergencies, like ‘should you run away from that falling tree?’, it’s not so useful for long-term business decisions.
+In the workplace, we tend to prize people who can make snappy decisions.
+But in reality, while this is a good trait to have in emergencies — like ‘should you run away from that falling tree?’ — it’s not so useful for long-term business decisions.
 Why?
 Because gut instinct is based on emotion, rather than logical reasoning.
-And while it definitely has a place, it shouldn’t be your guiding light.
+And while it definitely has value, it shouldn’t be your guiding light.

-That’s not to say indecisiveness is a good thing — it just means decisions are better when they’ve been fully thought out.
+That’s not to say indecisiveness is a good thing.
+It just means decisions are better when they’re fully thought out.
 This is where a Situation Analysis comes in.

 What is a Situation Analysis?